pascal-felique/NNCV/README.md

 We have made 2 versions of the training script: perform training with Curriculum Learning or perform training with Curriculum Learning and Knowledge Distillation.

 There are 2 different slurm job scripts to either launch the training based on Curriculum Learning or the training based on Curriculum Learning and Knowledge Distillation.

+There is also a variant of Curriculum Learning with a Dice Loss component included in the Loss calculation.

+There is also a variant of Curriculum Learning and Knowledge Distillation with a Dice Loss component included in the Loss calculation.

 There is a separate Python tool that can be used to evaluate the efficiency of a trained model on the validation dataset.
 This tool is performed locally on the computer, as we need to have access to the thop library which was not available on the super cluster.